iccmr-quantum/SOC-Qasm/README.md

 ## Acknowledgements
 SOC-Qasm is a spinoff of [OSC-Qasm](https://github.com/iccmr-quantum/OSC-Qasm/) which is inspired by Jack Woehr's [Qisjob project](https://zenodo.org/record/4554481), and the och.qisjob [object](https://www.quantumland.art/phd).

-This repo was created by Omar Costa Hamido and Paulo Itaboraí as part of the [QuTune Project](https://iccmr-quantum.github.io/).
+This repo was created by Omar Costa Hamido as part of the [QuTune Project](https://iccmr-quantum.github.io/).